Publication ethics and malpractice statement

 - To acknowledge receipt of submitted manuscripts within two working days and to ensure an efficient, fair, and timely review process.

 - To clearly identify manuscripts that are fully within the scope and aim of the journal “Agris On-line Papers in Economics and Informatics”.
 To treat all submissions fairly without any favour of prejudice regarding authors’ gender, religious or political beliefs, ethnic or geographical origin.

-- To only authorise to review and publication content of the highest quality.
+- To authorise for review and publication only content of the highest quality.

 - To provide advice to the authors during the submission process when necessary.